Soulcalibur V: Plot

 Returning to the Schwarzwind base, Siegfried entrusts Patroklos with Soul Calibur, the only weapon capable of saving his sister and stopping Nightmare.
 However, it has changed forms and weakened significantly since its last battle with Soul Edge.
-Seeking to strengthen the blade, Patroklos tracks down Nightmare's former pawn Ivy, who knows a ritual to enhance the blade, but it requires its other two counterparts, Krita-Yuga and Dvapara-Yuga, which are possessed by a young staff fighter named Xiba and Leixia, the daughter of Xinaghua.
+Seeking to strengthen the blade, Patroklos tracks down Nightmare's former pawn Ivy, who knows a ritual to enhance the blade, but it requires its other two counterparts, Krita-Yuga and Dvapara-Yuga, which are possessed by a young staff fighter named Xiba and Leixia, the daughter of Xianghua.
 During the ritual, Patroklos has a vision of his mother, Sophitia, who tells him that the only way to save Pyrrha is to kill her.
 Meanwhile, Nightmare wages war on Europe to strengthen Soul Edge, with Schwarzwind fighting to stop him.
 Z.W.E.I. manages to kill the still weakened Nightmare but is quickly disposed of by Tira and Pyrrha, who proceed with Tira's true goal of turning Pyrrha into a new host for Soul Edge.
 However, as soon as Pyrrha picks up the demonic blade, Patroklos arrives and kills her with Soul Calibur.

 Shocked by his actions, Patroklos' mind winds up in Astral Chaos, where an encounter with Edge Master convinces him to travel back and save Pyrrha by removing Soul Edge, thereby severing its control over her.
 However, "Sophitia" encases him in glass, intending to take over his body to do the job he could not.
 When Pyrrha comes to her senses, her desperate attempt to save Patroklos frees his mind enough to confront his "mother," who reveals herself to be Elysium, the spirit of Soul Calibur.
 After a long battle, Patroklos breaks free from Elysium's control, and together, he and Pyrrha seal away both swords.